 - Blood test to check levels of creatine phosphokinase and aldolase;

 - Magnetic resonance imaging (MRI) and

 The disease is treated with anti-inflammatory medicines such as corticosteroids and drugs that suppress the immune system.

-When muscle strength improves, the patient’s doctor may tell the patient to slowly cut back on his or her doses.
+When muscle strength improves, the patient’s doctor may tell the patient to cut back on their doses slowly.
 However, most individuals with the condition must take a medicine called prednisone indefinitely.